 The scholarship application is available via the Maywood Library website, the Maywood library and your school’s guidance counselor’s office.
 Please complete the application as directed and mail to the address listed on the last page.

-The Foundation looks forward to celebrating Maywood’s best and brightest for the graduating class of 2019 by offering a $5,000 scholarship for every four applications received with no limit on the total number of scholarships awarded.
+The Foundation looks forward to celebrating Maywood’s best and brightest for the graduating class of 2020 by offering four scholarships of $5,000 each.

 The scholarship application is available in the library, or download a copy here.